 And it’s super easy.
 You just put some raspberries and blueberries or blackberries in a saucepan with sugar and water, bring to a boil then simmer for about 10 minutes.

-- 1 1/2 cups granulated sugar
+- ½ cup granulated sugar

-- 2 tablespoons framboise
+- 2 tablespoons raspberry liqueur